Ssekyene/alx-system_engineering-devops/0x02-shell_redirections/README.md

 22. Displays all users and their home directories, sorted by users, based on the the "/etc/passwd" file

 100. Finds all empty files and directories in the current directory and all sub-directories

+101. Lists all the files with a ".gif" extension in the current directory and all its sub-directories